 Once you’re on the trails, you won’t have any issues with getting lost.
 The trails are well signposted and easy to follow.

-HOW TO GET THERE
+3. HOW TO GET THERE

-There is a car park of sorts next to the Esson Valley Tracks trailhead.
+There is a car park of sorts next to the Essons Valley Tracks trailhead.
 It’s not a formal car park, but as you can see in the photo above, as long as you’ve parked on the side of the road where it’s expected, plenty of cars can fit.

 Alternatively, it’s like 1km to walk from the centre of Picton via the Auckland Street Reserve which I can recommend doing.

-MY ESSON VALLEY TRACKS EXPERIENCE
+4. MY ESSONS VALLEY TRACKS EXPERIENCE

 just after the turnoff to barnes dam